The names we give our products and features teach merchants how to use Shopify and how to find the things they need to run their business.

 - Doing a Google search to see if it surfaces with another meaning

 Be strategic and consistent when naming components.
 It makes it easier to create and build products and features for Shopify when people can switch between implementations and see the same names represented throughout.
-For example, we should use the same name across Rails, React, and Sketch.
+For example, we should use the same name across Rails, React, and Figma.
 It’s okay if each implementation has its own spelling convention.
-For example, “Account connection” in documentation and in Sketch layer names, but “ui_account_connection” in Rails, and “AccountConnection” in React.
+For example, “Account connection” in documentation and in Figma layer names, but “ui_account_connection” in Rails, and “AccountConnection” in React.

 A good component name can: